dongheenam/dongheenam.info/content/posts/2021/desmos.md

   ]);
 </script>

-Another cool features is the draggable point.
+Another cool feature is draggable points.
 Instead of using the sliders, one can directly move the points in the plot to change the values of the variables.
 Have a look at the example below.

 ```html
 {{% print "{{% desmos id=\"ex3\" options=\"{keypad: false, expressions: false}\" %}}" %}}